The dynamics of generic Kuperberg flows: Shape of the minimal set

 For the purposes of this work, we consider the case where $X$ is a connected compact Riemannian manifold, and $\fZ \subset X$ is an embedded continuum with the induced metric from that on $X$.
 The shape of $\fZ$ can then be defined using a shape approximation $\fU$ defined by a descending chain of open $\e$-neighborhoods of $\fZ$ in $X$, given by $\ds U_{\ell} = \{ x \in X \mid d_X(x, \fZ) < \e_{\ell}\}$ where we have $0 < \e_{\ell +1} < \e_{\ell}$ for all $\ell \geq 1$, and $\ds \lim_{\ell \to \infty} \, \e_{\ell} = 0$.

-We now recall the definition of the stable shape property mentioned above. \begin{defn} A compactum $\fZ$ has \emph{stable shape} if it is \emph{shape equivalent} to a finite polyhedron.
+\begin{defn} A compactum $\fZ$ has \emph{stable shape} if it is \emph{shape equivalent} to a finite polyhedron.
 That is, there exists a shape approximation $\fU$ such that each inclusion $\iota \colon U_{\ell +1}\hookrightarrow U_{\ell}$ induces a homotopy equivalence, and $U_1$ has the homotopy type of a finite polyhedron. \end{defn} Some examples of spaces with stable shape are compact manifolds, and more generally finite $CW$-complexes.
 A less obvious example is the minimal set for a Denjoy flow on $\mT^2$ whose shape is equivalent to the wedge of two circles.
-In particular, the minimal sets of the aperiodic $C^1$-flows on plugs constructed by Schweitzer in \cite{Schweitzer1974} have stable shape.
-A result of Krasinkiewicz shows that a continuum embedded in a closed orientable surface is either shape equivalent to a finite wedge of circles, or is movable as defined below, and has the shape of a ``Hawaiian earring'' \cite{Krasinkiewicz1981,McMillan1975}.
+In particular, the minimal set of an aperiodic $C^1$-flow on plugs as constructed by Schweitzer in \cite{Schweitzer1974} has stable shape.
+A result of Krasinkiewicz shows that a continuum embedded in a closed orientable surface is either shape equivalent to a finite wedge of circles, or has the shape of a ``Hawaiian earring'' \cite{Krasinkiewicz1981,McMillan1975}.
 In higher dimensions, Clark and Hunton show in \cite{ClarkHunton2012} that for an $n$-dimensional lamination $\fZ$ embedded in an $(n+1)$-dimensional manifold $M$ such that $\fZ$ is an attractor for a smooth diffeomorphism $f \colon M \to M$, and for which the restriction $f \colon \fZ \to \fZ$ is an expanding map on the leaves of $\fZ$, then $\fZ$ has stable shape.
-In contrast, the results of the previous sections imply that the shape properties of the minimal set for a generic Kuperberg flow is not so simple.
-The first result is the following. \begin{thm} The minimal set $\Sigma$ of a generic Kuperberg flow does not have stable shape. \end{thm} We begin the proof of this result after some further discussions of the shape properties of $\fM$.
+In contrast, the results of the previous sections are used to show that the shape properties of the minimal set for a generic Kuperberg flow are not so simple.
+The first result is the following.

+\begin{thm} The minimal set $\Sigma$ of a generic Kuperberg flow does not have stable shape. \end{thm}

+We begin the proof of this result after some further discussions of the shape properties of $\fM$.